ailrk/telescope-context.nvim/README.md

 # Telescope Context

 A Neovim plugin to manage named contexts and locations with Telescope integration.
+A Context is a list of multiple Locations, a location has a name and a mark to jump to.

 ## Installation